Chapter Eight: Drag King's Lair

 "Yeah no shit Shelock," said Nash, "Why don't you look for clues too?"

 I attempted to search the area, placing a tentative finger against my pursed lips and looking from the sink to the counter to the floor.
-I quickly made a rather startling deduction that I had no affinity for detective work whatsoever, and would be better employed as a cat masseuese or a reviewer of fine peaches found on countertops.
+I quickly made the rather startling deduction that I had no affinity for detective work whatsoever, and would be better employed as a cat masseuese or a reviewer of fine peaches found on countertops.
 I was especially adept at eating said peaches in a way that demonstrated no capability for performing cunnilingus and only my ability to make disgusting slurping noises that made Nash visibly shudder.
-While I snacked I leaned back over the rug and murmured happily at Cate Blanchett's tender and loving smile.
+While I snacked I leaned back over the promotional Carol rug and murmured happily at Cate Blanchett's tender and loving smile.
 The image of Rooney Mara stared out at me blankly, leaving no strong impression.
 Something about her face, however, stuck out.

 "Hey, Nash, what about this?
 Is this a clue?"
 I said, pointing at the rug.
 Upon Mara's face was a thin black moustache.
 Not the image of one, but a real moustache laying on the rug.